damienpuig/WP7-RMM-Project/README.md

 WP7-RMM-Project
 ===============

-A Banking Accounts Manager, directly in a Windows Phone Application.
+A Windows Phone Banking Accounts Manager.
 The application is obviously developed in C#.
 The project has been done for a Windows Phone Hackathon in Paris.